t-beigbeder/otvl_qstf/README.md

 On a QUIC connection, open a standard stream and provide (streamId, hostId, funcName):

-- using direct connection, after peer host accepts stream opening, starts monitoring streamUuid and optionally executes a function registered by its name, function is implicitly reading the stream (as a flow.Map connected to it)
+- using direct connection, after peer host accepts stream opening, peer starts monitoring streamUuid and optionally executes a function registered by its name, function is implicitly reading the stream (as a flow.Map connected to it)
 - using application proxy, enables to ask the AP to request the same on an actual target host
+- local use of opened streams except when initializing is standard

-Thus accepted streams are not handled directly as quic.xxxStreams by the application but as qstf.xxxStreams that are unregistered properly on close.
+- peer's accepted streams are not handled directly as quic.xxxStream by the application but as qstf.Stream that are unregistered properly on EOF

-Functions are not monitored, it is their implementation's responsibility to free allocated resources on stream close.
+Functions are not monitored, it is their implementation's responsibility to release resources on stream close.
 They are executed with a dedicated child context of the connection's one.

 A client can request a peer to open back a stream by executing a remote function that does the same.